bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 ## Constructor Bindings

 When @Inject annotation cannot be applied to the target constructor or setter method because it is a third party class, Or you simply don't like to use annotations.
-Provider Binding provide the solution to this problem.
+Provider Binding provides the solution to this problem.
 By calling your target constructor explicitly, you don't need reflection and its associated pitfalls.
 But there are limitations of that approach: manually constructed instances do not participate in AOP.

 To address this, Ray.Di has toConstructor bindings.